 The financial planning, the purchases, the redemption, the admin work at home and in the office, they must develop our character - a character that honours God.
 Those activities must not wear us down.
 Consider every bit, every activity, as a joy ride.
 The fleeting joy reminds us that we are just visiting.

-Read more articles by Marie Agustin or search for articles on the same topic or others.
+Read more articles by Marie Agustin or search for other articles by topic below.